Selection and the Distribution of Female Hourly Wages in the U.S: Conclusions

 \section{Conclusions}

-This paper documents the changes in female and male wages over the period 1976 to 2016.
+This paper documents the changes in female real wages over the period 1975 to 2020.
 We decompose these changes into structural, composition and selection components by estimating a nonseparable model with selection.
-We find that male real wages at the median and below have decreased despite an increasing skill premium and an increase in educational attainment.
-The reduction is primarily due to large decreases of the wages of the individuals with lower levels of education.
-Wages at the upper quantiles of the distribution have increased drastically due to a large and increasing skill premium and this has, combined with the decreases at the lower quantiles, substantially increased wage inequality.
 Female wage growth at lower quantiles is modest although the median wage has grown steadily.
 The increases at the upper quantiles for females are substantial and reflect increasing skill premia.
 These changes have resulted in a substantial increase in female wage inequality.
 As our sample period is associated with large changes in the participation rates and the hours of work of females we explore the role of changes in \textquotedblleft selection" in wage movements.
-We find that the impact of these changes in selection is to decrease the wage growth of those at the lower quantiles with very little evidence of selection effects at other locations in the female wage distribution.
-The selection effects appear to increase wage inequality.
+We find that the impact of these changes is to decrease the wage growth of those at the lower quantiles with very little evidence of selection effects at other locations in the female wage distribution.
+The selection effects appear to increase wage inequality for the period 1975 to 2000 and this reflects a reduction in the level of positive sorting.
+However, post 2000 there appears to be an increase in positive sorting and the selection effects on wages and inequality appear to return to their 1975 levels by the end of our sample.